Mesolatido/discord-js-bot-guide/coding-walkthroughs/events_and_handlers.md

 Here's a simple example of using the `ready` event handler:

+> The sizes for Collections (like channels and users) depends on the `forceFetchUsers` option in the client.
+See

 ```js
 bot.on("ready", () => {
 	console.log(`Ready to server in ${bot.channels.size} channels on ${bot.guilds.size} servers, for a total of ${bot.users.size} users.`);